eecs245/fa25/index.md

 ---

 {: .red }
 **This is the course website for a previous iteration of the course.
 If you’re looking for the most recent course website, look at [eecs245.org](https://eecs245.org).** Links to lecture recordings below will still work, but other links may not.
+(Links to [course notes](https://notes.eecs245.org) in particular have been changed in future semesters.)

 # Mathematics for Machine Learning 🧠
 {: .no_toc }